 Welcome to the MOCHA Oregon Coastal HAB Research homepage.
-The rationale behind the project and its objectives can be found below.
+The MOCHA project spanned 2007-2012.
+Historical data and publication links can be found on this website.
+The original rationale behind the project and its objectives can be found below.
 Please follow these links for more information on our:

 Background and Rationale: It is now well documented that both the incidence of harmful algal blooms (HABs) and the persistence of individual HAB events are increasing along the coast of Oregon.
 The major toxins of interest are domoic acid (produced by Pseudo-nitzschia), which causes Amnesic Shellfish Poisoning (ASP), and saxitoxin (produced by Alexandrium), which causes Paralytic Shellfish Poisoning (PSP).
 Monitoring programs do exist, but are currently only able to detect an event after it has impacted coastal communities.
 While these programs have been enormously successful thus far in preventing outbreaks of ASP or PSP, recent research suggests that even exposure to low (sub-closure) levels of these toxins could be damaging.
 An enhanced understanding of the physical and biological processes leading toxic phytoplankton blooms will enable us to better predict their occurrence, and track their progress.
 One of our approaches is to use signals in remotely sensed sea surface temperature (SST) and ocean color (chlorophyll and MODIS fluorescence) to (1) identify conditions that are favorable to blooms of toxic species, and (2) identify and track the blooms themselves.
 With an increased understanding of bloom dynamics, we plan to work with NOAA CoastWatch to develop satellite products that can be used by coastal managers to more effectively monitor HABs along the Oregon coast.
 This is our second grant, we were previously funded by NOAA Oceans and Human health Initiative under "Optical Tagging and tracking of water masses for prediction of human health hazards."